-- 1. Press and hold the JumpStart button for two seconds. - 2.
-The TR-FFT will search for the installed SLC devices and activate the Active LED's of all zone/point addresses found. - 3.
-When the JumpStart is complete, the first four status LEDs will blink. - 4.
-The user can now press the Accept key causing the TR-FFT to save the configuration and restart. - 5.
-The user presses the JumpStart key again to repeat the SLC search process. - 6.
-If the user does not press the Accept key within one minute after the JumpStart is complete, its configuration will be discarded and the TR-FFT will be restarted.
+- 1. Press and hold the JumpStart button for 2 seconds. - 2.
+The FFT will search for installed SLC devices and activate the Active LEDs of all zone/point addresses found. - 3.
+After JumpStart is complete, the first four status LEDs will blink. - 4.
+Press the ACCEPT key to save the configuration.
+The FFT will restart.
+Or, press the JumpStart key again to repeat the SLC search process. - 5.
+If you do not press the Accept key within one minute after JumpStart completion, the configuration will be discarded and the FFT will restart.